 Herefordians often complain of heavy traffic.
 However, all of the traffic crossing the bridge has decreased in recent years and that the amount of HGV traffic crossing the bridge has reduced by 30%.
 In fact it is only 3.49% of all traffic.

-But traffic has increased by 7% because buses are down by 62%, and bicycles down by 65% since 2000.
+But traffic has increased by 7% because buses are down by 62% since 2000.
 The new city link road and associated new traffic controls have clearly increased congestion across the city.

 The good news is, traffic could decrease further with the advent of modern technology.

 The bad news is, if the Western Bypass is built, traffic will increase!